hyper-expanse/dotfiles/debian/personal-desktop.md

 # Personal Desktop

 This chapter covers setting up a graphical desktop environment over a bare Debian operating system.
-My desktop of choice is based on the wonderful [KDE](https://www.kde.org/) desktop environment.
-The sections in this chapter will walk you through installing the desktop environment itself, to installing office suite applications.
+My desktop of choice is the wonderful [KDE](https://www.kde.org/) desktop environment.
+Sections in this chapter will walk you through installing the desktop environment and various applications to meet your daily needs.

-Furthermore the contents of this chapter were based on what it took to get Debian working on a Dell XPS 13 laptop.

 ## Package Installation

 Before extending our system with a full desktop environment we need to install a few basic packages.
-These packages will be used by desktop applications that we'll install To install them, run `sudo aptitude install [PACKAGE]`.
+These packages will be used by desktop applications that we'll install later.

+To install the following packages run `sudo aptitude install [PACKAGE]`.

 Packages:
 * clamav